 A keynote talk by Professor Amanda Lynch, WCRP JSC vice-chair, informed on the latest development of the new WCRP scientific strategy.
 She emphasized the primary role of WCRP in supporting improvements in the fundamental understanding of climate and climate change, in order to prepare society for unforeseen challenges.
 WCRP maintains and forges partnerships within and beyond the climate science community, always with a view of connecting science to services for society.
 Dr Chris Lennard from WCRP’s CORDEX-Africa presented the ongoing development of the CORDEX-Africa Impacts Atlas that will provide climate and sector-specific information to advise toward regional adaptation and mitigation actions.

-Five WCRP poster presentations summarizedn and provided further information for relevant activities of WCRP; including the development of WCRP’s new scientific strategy, regional CORDEX efforts, the CORDEX-Africa Impact Atlas, urban climate information required for decision making and policies in all scales (jointly with GCOS and IPCC), as well as early career scientists’ perspectives on science communication.
+Five WCRP poster presentations summarized and provided further information for relevant activities of WCRP - including the development of WCRP’s new scientific strategy, regional CORDEX efforts, the CORDEX-Africa Impact Atlas, urban climate information required for decision making and policies at all scales (jointly with GCOS and IPCC), as well as early career scientists’ perspectives on science communication.

-This year’s Research Dialogue enjoyed rich discussions on key climate science topics through three keynote presentations, two panel discussions and around 50 poster presentations aligned with the Research Dialogue’s aforementioned themes.
+This year’s Research Dialogue enjoyed rich discussions on key climate science topics through three keynote presentations, two panel discussions and around 50 poster presentations.
 All material, posters and presentations can be found at the web page of the 10th Research Dialogue at SBSTA 48.

-The conclusions were agreed at the closing SBSTA plenary (Thursday 10 May) are available from the UNFCCC research web page: "...
+The conclusions agreed at the SBSTA closing plenary on Thursday 10 May are available from the UNFCCC's research web page: "...
 The SBSTA expressed its appreciation to Parties and all participating research programmes and organizations and their representatives for their contributions to the 10th Research Dialogue (RD10).
 It welcomed the diverse and informative set of posters and presentations at the meeting and the value of the dialogue and the exchange of information...
 In the conclusions, Parties highlighted a number of issues and gaps which you had identified during RD10 … These conclusions can be used by you to support addressing these issues and closing these gaps…"

 WCRP highly values the Research Dialogue as an important and helpful forum to facilitate and enhance exchange between SBSTA and the science community.
-WCRP's Joint Planning Staff thanks all of its community members who directly or indirectly contributed to the WCRP presentations at this year's SBSTA Research Dialogue, and looks forward to all subsequent activities.
+WCRP's Joint Planning Staff thank all of its community members who directly or indirectly contributed to the WCRP presentations at this year's SBSTA Research Dialogue, and look forward to all subsequent activities.